SOLAR SYSTEM DATA

 Age = 5,000 million years ( estimated from models )

-The surface of Mercury is covered by craters, and one large impact feature, named Caloris, is spread over 1300 km and has 'wierd' terrain at its antipodal point.
+The surface of Mercury is covered by craters, and one large impact feature, named Caloris, is spread over 1300 km and has 'weird' terrain at its antipodal point.
 Of the four terrestrial planets (Mercury, Venus, Earth and Mars), only Mercury and the Earth have a global magnetic field.

 ORBITAL PARAMETERS FOR MERCURY